BIOGRAPHY:

 -

-Appearances in NYC include Carnegie Recital Hall, Lincoln Center’s Bruno Walter Hall, Symphony Space Theater, Delaware Valley Opera, the Opera Company of the Highlands, The Festival Theatre of New York, the World Music Institute, the Guggenheim Museum in Soho, the Alternative Museum, Bodles Opera House, The Puffin Cultural Forum, The Grand Montgomery Chamber Music Series, The Warwick Master Arts Series, WBAI, WNYC, and WJFF, among others.
 Among her appearances abroad, she has appeared as featured artist at international festivals, including soloist in the Fiesta Internacional de las Naciones in Venezuela, the Festival Internacional Cervantino in Mexico, International Festival of Daphnis in Greece and in Montreal in a cantata written for her voice.
 She has premiered many works written expressly for her voice, including a contemporary song cycle written to the poetry of Walt Whitman, an off-Broadway musical of Aristophanes's The Birds, an opera based on F. Scott Fitzgerald's play Babylon Revisited.
-She is currently featured on mp3 singing a vocalise written for her voice by Spiro Cardamis entitled New Millenium (click here to listen),which was in the number one spot in the opera category for three months and is now in their "Hall of Fame".
+She was featured on mp3 singing a New Age vocalise written for her by Spiro Cardamis entitled New Millenium (click here to listen)which was in the number one spot in the opera category for three months and is now in their Hall of Fame.

 A review of this performance in The Gods of Music states that "the strings would be vapid without the incredible voice, a siren who summoned my spirit onto the rocks of musical ecstasy."

-She was invited to Greece by prominent composer/music director Manos Hadjidakis to appear on Greek National Radio (ERT) as featured artist for numerous concerts and live broadcasts in varying repertoire, including opera, lieder, Rennaissance song and contemporary music.
-This included a performance of a premiered work at the Pireus National Theater that was broadcast live nationally on radio.
-She was featured soloist in a concert tour with Greek composer Notis Mavroudis originating in Greece and culminating in Serbia, in which selections of original music he wrote for her voice from her solo CD Simply Mavroudis were premiered with great success, to an audience that followed the music with translations.
-These songs represent the only collection of songs Mr. Mavroudis has written exclusively for one singer.
+She was invited to Greece by prominent composer/music director Manos Hadjidakis to appear on Greek National Radio (ERT) as featured artist for numerous concerts and live broadcasts in varying repertoire, including popular Greek song, opera, lieder, Rennaissance song and contemporary music.
+This included a performance of a premiered work at the Pireus National Theater that was broadcast live nationally on ERT.
+She was featured soloist in an aclaimed concert tour with Greek composer Notis Mavroudis originating in Greece and culminating in Serbia.
+Selections of original music he wrote for her from her solo CD Simply Mavroudis were premiered with great success to an audience that followed the music with translations.
+These songs represent the only collection of songs Mr. Mavroudis had written exclusively for one singer.
 The performance was simulcast nationally on Serbian National Radio and TV.
+She was the creator, co-founder and featured soloist of the music café and touring ensemble "Café Acroama" in Astoria, NY, which brought fine Greek song to a vast audience of Greek Americans and non-Greeks alike.
+Her CD Greek Live is a compilation of live recordings from her recent performances of Greek music in the NY area.

 Link to Julie's Greek bio